crate/cratedb-guide/docs/connect/df/index.md

 (dataframe-examples)=
 # CrateDB and DataFrame libraries

-How to use CrateDB together with popular open-source dataframe libraries.
+How to use CrateDB together with popular open-source DataFrame libraries.

 (dask)=
 ## Dask